 I’d look pretty ridiculous wearing a T-shirt or a flannel out to a nice meal in Dublin.
 Men should pack at least one or two dress shirts for a trip to Ireland.
 I like to stick with a classic color like blue or white that will never go out of style.
 If not in a casual sweater I find most Irish men can be found in a nice dress shirt often with a tie after work it’s a classic look with the cuffs rolled up.

 I recently ordered a new selection of shirts and ties from the Tie Bar and so far I’ve loved my clothes.
 All stylish, nice quality, and affordable.
 Plus their online website makes it easy to order a new wardrobe with suggestions for what matches and inspirations for outfits.

 A technical long sleeve shirt looks great and is typically well constructed.
 You should look for a nice blend of synthetic materials that allow for quick drying.
 A long sleeve shirt like this allows for greater comfort moving from chilly mornings into warm days.
 It’s a great travel shirt as it avoid wrinkles, resist stains, and looks better than relaxed tee.

 It’s a good shoe to have in the summer as the right pair can be worn with a low cut sock that shows ankle for a more relaxed look.
 It’s perfect for a night out while you listen to live music or you can go with those leather boots I love.

 You won’t look out of place in Dublin with a suit and for that matter the greater Europe.
-Whether standing at a cafe bar, sipping cocktails in Copenhagen, or sitting down for a fantastic meal in Scotland, or catching a show at the Paris Opera there is no denying it’s best done in a suit.
+Whether standing at a cafe bar, sipping cocktails in Copenhagen, or sitting down for a fantastic meal in Dublin, or catching a show at the Paris Opera there is no denying it’s best done in a suit.
 Check out these options from Perry Ellis.
 Okay, this one isn’t for everyone!